 Genetic Code and Mutation - An Overview

-Edited By Irshad Anwar | Updated on Aug 16, 2024 10:42 PM IST
+Edited By Irshad Anwar | Updated on Nov 18, 2024 09:18 AM IST

-What Is Genetic Code?
+What is Mutation and Genetic Code?

-The genetic code is considered the set of rules by which the information in the DNA sequence is translated into amino acids that make up proteins, important in the structure and function of cells.
+The genetic code is considered the set of rules by which the information in the DNA sequence is translated into amino acids that form proteins, important in the structure and function of cells.
 The process, otherwise called protein synthesis, is the basis of all biological processes, and therefore it serves as the foundation of molecular biology.

 Mutation refers to a change in the sequence of DNA molecules, which can either be spontaneous or induced by several environmental factors.
-Such changes have profound consequences that range from benign to deleterious and play a critical role in both evolution and diseases.
+Such changes have impacts that range from benign to deleterious and play a critical role in both evolution and diseases.

 Genetic Code

 The genetic code is the sequence of nucleotides—adenine, cytosine, guanine, and thymine—in DNA or RNA that specifies the amino acid sequence in a protein.
-The cracking of the genetic code was one of the high points of molecular biology.
+The decoding of the genetic code was one of the high points of molecular biology.
 It was the discovery of a universal shared language of all living creatures.

 The components that make up a genetic code are the codons, which are referred to as triplets of nucleotides that specify particular amino acids, and several types of RNA molecules (mRNA, tRNA, and rRNA) that make the process of transcription-translation possible.
 It is an almost universal code across species, indicating its very ancient origin and its highly fundamental nature in life.

-Types Of Mutations
+Types of Mutations

 The change in the DNA sequence affects the amino acid composition of proteins with eventual changes in their structure and function.
-There are, thus mainly two broad categories into which mutations can be divided:

 Point Mutations